-Hartselle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hartselle is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hartselle who work in sales jobs (13.63%), office and administrative support (12.15%), and teaching (8.49%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartselle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hartselle is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Hartselle who work in sales jobs (15.16%), teaching (10.84%), and office and administrative support (9.51%).

-In terms of college education, Hartselle is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.89% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hartselle is somewhat higher than in the average US city of 21.84%: 25.53% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Hartselle in 2010 was $23,448, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $93,792 for a family of four.
+The per capita income in Hartselle in 2018 was $28,855, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
+This equates to an annual income of $115,420 for a family of four.
 However, Hartselle contains both very wealthy and poor people as well.

 The people who call Hartselle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartselle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartselle include English, German, Italian, and European.
+Important ancestries of people in Hartselle include Irish, English, German, Scots-Irish, and Italian.

 The most common language spoken in Hartselle is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.